erikjusufi/League-of-legends-webscraper/README.md

 # ESport-Betting
- Predicting outcome of League of Legends games
+ Predicting outcome of League of Legends games.
+ Project has created unique dataset using pages like Probuilds.net.